pranavsrinivasa/Sentinal_Ai/README.md

 ## Prerequisites

-To run Cybertron AI, ensure you have the following installed:
+To run sentinal AI, ensure you have the following installed:

 - Python 3.7+
 - Node.js 14+